kyclark/gitbook-metagenomics/arrays.md

 # Iterating

-One of the most common list operations is to iterate over the members while keeping track of the position.
+One of the most common array operations is to iterate over the members while keeping track of the position.
 Here's a script that breaks a string (here maybe some DNA) into a list using the ```comb``` method and prints the position and the letter:

 ```
 $ cat -n iterate1.pl6